When to Apply

 - Meet with an advisor from the Student Resource Center in Juneau, the Student Services Manager in Ketchikan, or Student Success Center Advisor in Sitka to discuss the goals, risks, and rewards of enrollment in college courses.

-- Take Accuplacer assessments for initial placement in math and English courses.
+- Take Accuplacer assessment for initial placement into English courses, and the ALEKS assessment for initial placement into Math courses.
 Scores from SAT or ACT tests taken within the past year may be substituted for English courses only.

 - Submit required forms to Registrar’s Office and pay tuition and fees or provide proof of other funding source.
 Note: Students (and their parents) are responsible for the cost of tuition, fees, books, and other required materials.